crosen188/ibm-containers-interconnect-2017/5-Zero-Downtime-with-Active-Deployment-CF.md

     `cf push hello_app_1 -i 4`

-	This pushes 4 instances of the application to your Bluemix space and assigns it the name `hello_app_1`.
+	This pushes your application to the Bluemix space, runs 4 instances, and assigns it the name `hello_app_1`.
 	Look for a line near the end such as: `urls: hello-app-1-[silly unique name].mybluemix.net`

 	b.
 Verify the application is started and routing traffic